saydx/specification/docs/comparison.rst

   application (e.g. caller passes a tree to a library routine and receives another tree in response), but concentrates on sending it via sockets, file I/O or MPI-messaging.

+MxUI
+====

+The `MxUI <https://mxui.github.io/>`_ library wraps MPI calls for simplifying Multiple-Program Multiple-Data communication.
+The library provides a C++ header only implementation.
+It can also interpolate the transmitted data.

+Similarities:

+* Data can be arranged in structures, of arbitrary type

+Differences:

+* Templated push and fetch operations

+* Processing (interpolation) of data by transmission